-Boscov's was saved from liquidation when a bankruptcy judge approved the $300 million sale of the business the families of Albert Boscov and Edwin Lakin, the son and the son-in-law of the privately-held company's founder.
+Boscov's was spared liquidation when a bankruptcy judge approved the $300 million sale of the business to the families of Albert Boscov and Edwin Lakin, the son and the son-in-law of the privately-held company's founder.
 Funding for the chain's rescue was provided in part by community banks that used funds from the U.S. Treasury's Capital Purchase Program (part of the Troubled Assets Relief Programs, better known as TARP), which shored up banks by purchasing preferred stock in them.

 Pennsylvania is the department store chain's largest market, home to two dozen of its 43 stores.
-New Jersey hosts eights stores, with Delaware, Maryland, and New York each home to several locations.
+New Jersey hosts eight stores, with Delaware, Maryland, and New York each home to several locations.
 Ohio, where Boscov's opened its first store in 2013, is the company's newest market.